Videoclub

-Videoclub (stylized as VIDEOCLUB) was a French musical project formed in Nantes, France in 2018 by Adèle Castillon and Matthieu Reynaud.
+Videoclub (stylized as VIDEOCLUB) was a French musical project formed in Nantes, France, in 2018 by Adèle Castillon and Matthieu Reynaud.
+They became popular for the song "Amour plastique", and "Roi" released in September 2018 as the first two songs from the Euphories album.

-They became popular for the song "Amour Plastique", which was released in the September of 2018, which has accumulated more than 107 million views on YouTube as of March 2023.
-Additionally, they were characterized by being a romantic couple for most of the time that the duo was together.

-They released a total of 7 singles, a collaboration, and a studio album, Euphories.
+Videoclub released seven singles, a collaboration, and a studio album, Euphories.

-On March 31, 2021, the duo announced that Matthieu would be leaving the project, due to the breakup of the couple.
+On 31 March 2021, the duo announced their disbandment after Reynaud left the band following the deterioration of their relationship.
+The duo released their final single, "SMS", and Castillon toured under the Videoclub name as a solo act before disbanding.

-History
+Background

-Prior to Videoclub, Castillon was an actress and had her own YouTube channel while Reynaud learned to produce music with his father, who was a musician.
-Castillon and Reynaud met through a mutual friend and subsequently decided to make music together.
+Before Videoclub, Castillon was an actress with her own YouTube channel while Reynaud learned to produce music with his father, a musician.

+Disbandment

+Adèle Castillon posted a video on TikTok after the split explaining the reason, with the post being deleted a short time later.
+In "C'est drôle" by Adèle Castillon, the lyrics talk about the Videoclub breakup and reveal the reasoning.
+The fourth line says "Comme tu trompais" which translates to "As you cheated" which provides the theory that Matthieu Reynaud cheated.
+The disbandment of Videoclub was agreed on before the release of the song "SMS".
+Another theory states that "Émotions Saturées" by Mattyeux is the response to "C'est drole".

 Musical style and influences

 The group's musical style is heavily influenced by music during the 1980s but draws inspiration from contemporary music as well.
-Musical artists Odezenne, Superbus, Fauve, Vendredi sur Mer, Dinos, Mac DeMarco, Tame Impala, and Chromatics have been cited as sources of inspiration for the group's music; in particular, Reynaud's guitar riffs were influenced by 1980s groups such as The Cure, New Order, and Pixies.
+Musical artists Odezenne, Superbus, Fauve, Vendredi sur Mer, Dinos, Mac DeMarco, Tame Impala, and Chromatics have been cited as sources of inspiration for the group's music; in particular, Reynaud's guitar riffs were influenced by 1980s groups such as the Cure, New Order, and Pixies.
 The duo have also taken inspiration from Jacques Demy films for their lyrics.

+Legacy

+The song "Amour plastique" saw another resurgence in popularity on the internet, being first used on TikTok in a late September 2023 viral video.
+The video featured a despondent Napoleon Bonaparte saying "There is nothing we can do," in response to his defeat in the Battle of Waterloo and his second exile to St. Helena.

+Songs "Roi", "Mai" and "En nuit" all gained popularity from late 2023 onwards due to the rise of the blackpill community on Tiktok; this is because users used these songs as backing tracks for blackpill edits garnering millions of views, further popularizing the discography of Videoclub and adding to its fanbase.